 32-PERSON INTERNET MULTIPLAYERTake on up to 31 other human opponents on popular multiplayer sites including WON.NET, or through services such as Gamespy -- or set up your own server.
 You will also be able to use graffiti and bullet holes to track where you've been, leave yourself hints, or taunt other players!

 The digital version requires the proprietary Steam client, which is not available on most platforms.
 The multi-player there works, but is incompatible with any other version.
+You need to port-forward 27015 (UDP) in order to host a server.

 Half-Life: Day One demo (Variants)Here is a list of known binary dates for Half-Life: Day One disc variants.
 We'll try to link them whenever we can.